 These engineering services are integral and necessary for successful implementation of BEAD funding at every phase of the award and will be considered an in-kind match contribution by the Puerto Rico Broadband Program.
-It recognizes that the engineering services described above must meet all criteria listed in the Uniform Administrative Requirements for Federal Awards.22 In-kind contributions, such as the contracted engineering services, will:
+The engineering services described above must meet all criteria listed in the Federal Uniform Guidance.
+In-kind contributions, such as the contracted engineering services, will:

-- Be verifiable from the Puerto Rico Broadband Program's records; - Not be included as contributions for any other Federal award; - Be necessary and reasonable for accomplishment of the project or program objectives; - Be allowable under Subpart E of the Federal Uniform Administrative Requirements;23 - Not be paid by the Federal Government under another Federal award, except where the Federal statute authorizing a program specifically provides that Federal funds made available for such program can be applied to matching or cost sharing requirements of other Federal programs; - Be provided for in the approved budget when required by the Federal awarding agency; and - Conform to other provisions of 2 CFR 200, as applicable.
+- Be verifiable from the Puerto Rico Broadband Program's records; - Not be included as contributions for any other Federal award; - Be necessary and reasonable for accomplishment of the project or program objectives; - Be allowable under Subpart E of the Federal Uniform Guidance;